+RAYMOND ZIMMERMAN

-RAYMOND ZIMMERMAN Mr. Zimmerman has been Chairman of the Board and Chief Executive Officer of Service Merchandise Company, Inc. ("Service"), a retail catalogue merchandising business, for more than five years.
-He was also President of Service from 1973 until November 1994.
+Mr. Zimmerman was Chairman of the Board of Service Merchandise, a retail merchandising business, from 1981 to 1998.
+He was also Chief Executive Officer of Service Merchandise from 1984 until April 1997.
+Mr. Zimmerman currently is a director of Service Merchandise.